-What Role Does Intravenous Vitamin C Therapy Play in the Treatment of Cancer?
+What Role Does High Dose Vitamin C Therapy Play In The Treatment Of Cancer?

-Vitamin C therapy plays a role in killing cancer cells through the process of oxidation.
+Vitamin C therapy for cancer kills cancer cells through the process of oxidation.
 Studies suggest that antioxidants actually promote oxidation while circulating in very high concentrations in the blood, a process tolerated by healthy cells because of their high catalase content.

-How Does IV Vitamin C Therapy Differ From Conventional Treatment Methods?
+Vitamin C Therapy For Cancer vs. Conventional Treatment Methods

-Where conventional chemotherapy fails to discriminate between the presence of healthy cells and malignancies, vitamin C therapy is able to target all cells without damaging the immune system with toxic chemotherapy drugs.
+Where conventional chemotherapy fails to discriminate between the presence of healthy cells and malignancies, high dose vitamin C therapy is able to target all cells without damaging the immune system with toxic chemotherapy drugs.

-This is not the case with vitamin C therapy, which can be administered at a consistently high dosage, providing patients with a continuous therapeutic benefit.
+This is not the case when using vitamin C therapy for cancer.
+This treatment can be administered at a consistently high dosage, providing patients with a continuous therapeutic benefit.

 Oxidative stress is known to contribute to malignancies and the spread of cancer.
 Because only a small amount of catalase can be produced by a large number of cancerous tumors, the benefit of hydrogen peroxide at high levels can be achieved and it’s cancer-fighting effects made possible through vitamin C therapy.

-Hydrogen Peroxide and Its Role in Vitamin C Therapy
+Hydrogen Peroxide and It’s Role In Vitamin C Therapy For Cancer

 When an infusion of vitamin C is administered during therapy, hydrogen peroxide triggers a reaction that is lethal to tumor growth, while being easily tolerated by the patient.